Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/messaging-system.md

 There is a  Video Tutorial covering some of the concepts covered in this page [here](../learn/dapper/networkvariables.md)
 :::

- Netcode for Gameobjects (Netcode) has two parts to its messaging system: RPC messages and [Custom Messages](message-system/custom-messages.md).
+ Netcode for GameObjects (Netcode) has two parts to its messaging system: RPC messages and [Custom Messages](message-system/custom-messages.md).
 Both types have sub-types that change their behaviour, functionality, and performance.

 ## RPC Messages